Jim Steinman: 1960s

 In March 1968, Steinman contributed music for an Amherst College adaptation of Bertolt Brecht's A Man's a Man.
 In May 1968, he directed an Amherst production of Michael McClure's The Beard.
 Over the summer of 1968, he contributed music for an adaptation of Brecht's Baal by the Island Theater Workshop on Martha's Vineyard.

 As a senior at Amherst College in Massachusetts, Steinman wrote the book, music and lyrics for The Dream Engine (April 1969), a musical that was used to fulfil the requirements for an independent study course in his senior year.
 Steinman himself played Baal while an audition call went out to fellow students for the remaining roles of the production.
-Barry Keating (serving as the co-creator and director) also played the role of the Historian/Narrator and worked extensively with Jim to compile the book for the production, often shouting lines from the audience and sourcing heavily from their earlier work with Brechtian form and tropes.
+Barry Keating (serving as the co-creator and director) also played the role of the Historian/Narrator and worked extensively with Steinman to compile the book for the production, often shouting lines from the audience and sourcing heavily from their earlier work with Brechtian form and tropes.
 The play was presented at the Amherst campus's "Kirby Theater" in April 1969 and transferred to nearby Holyoke for a small handful of performances, infamously drawing the attention of local authorities for its ensemble-wide display of nudity in the finale (an element that was begrudgingly muted for the off-campus performances).